-Nearly all plants can survive with the proper levels of light and watering.
-In order to thrive, they require proper potting along with adequate nutrients and humidity.
+Nearly all plants can simply survive with the adequate levels of light and watering.
+But in order to thrive, they require proper potting along with adequate nutrients and humidity.
 If you are having a problem with your plant, in nearly all cases, something is wrong with your light or watering situation.

 First, the light!
 Many people confuse bright light and sunlight, thinking their houseplants need direct sun in order to survive.
 In fact, most houseplants prefer little to no direct sunlight.
-Obviously, there are many plants, like Cacti and Ficus, that do like some sun.
-Most plants like bright areas, usually very close to windows, but just back from the direct rays of the sun.
+Of course, there are many plants, like Cacti and Ficus, that do like some sun.
+Most plants like bright areas, usually very close to windows, but away from the direct rays of the sun.
 As you move away from a window, the light intensity falls off very quickly.
 Unless your windows are very large or flooded with sunlight, you’ll want to keep your plants fairly close to them.
-Many people want to brighten up dark corners of their rooms with plants, and then think they have a “brown thumb” when their new plant quickly dies.
-If you must have a plant in a dark spot, choose carefully and be sure not to overwater it.
+Many people want to brighten up dark corners of their rooms with plants, but choose plants that require more light than is available in that space causing the plant to wither.
+If you must have a plant in a dark spot, choose one carefully that prefers low light and be sure not to over water it.

 If you pay close attention to how your plant looks after watering, you will often be able to detect small signs that will help you know when it will need to be watered again.
 A properly watered plant should look full and healthy.
 It should not be limp or wilted looking.
 If you aren’t sure, wait another day and see if the plant is looking thirsty.
 Most plants, with some exceptions, can handle under-watering much better than over-watering.

 In addition to light and water, in order for plants to thrive and grow they need fresh, nutrient-rich soil, a pot that drains properly, and adequate room for the plant to grow.
 A properly potted plant growing well will likely need to be repotted every one to two years.
 Plants can live a long time with little to no added nutrients in their water or soil.
-However, if you want them to thrive, they will need food during their growth season.
-Most plants should be fed regularly from early spring through fall, then “rested” during the winter months.
-Whether you choose organic fertilizers and soil amendments or traditional chemical brands, you’ll find a wide selection of garden supplies for all of your plants at City Floral Garden Center.
+However, to encourage growth, they will need food during their growing season and should be regularly fed from early spring through fall, then “rested” during the winter months.
+Whether you choose organic fertilizers and soil amendments or traditional chemical brands, you’ll find a wide selection of garden supplies for all of your plants.